ReadAlongs/SoundSwallower/docs/source/soundswallower.js.rst

 or running on a slower machine.
 Doing so is currently outside the scope of this document.

-Most of the methods of :js:class:`Decoder` are asynchronous.
-This means that you must either call them from within an asynchronous function using ``await``, or use the ``Promise`` they return in the usual manner.
+Initialization of :js:class:`Decoder` is separate from configuration and asynchronous.
+This means that you must either call it from within an asynchronous function using ``await``, or use the ``Promise`` it returns in the usual manner.
 If this means nothing to you, please consult https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous.

-This means that for older browsers you will need to use some kind of magical incantation that "polyfills" (I think that's what the kids call it) or transcodes or whatever so that it works right.
-Also outside the scope of this document, because there are approximately 59,000 of these, all of which claim to be THE BEST EVAR and I do not know which one you should use.

 By default, a narrow-bandwidth English acoustic model is loaded and made available.
 If you want to use a different one, just put it where